danneu/telegram-chatgpt-bot/README.md

 The ChatGPT API has an context limit of 4096 tokens which isn't just the total size limit of the historical message + user prompt, but also the size of the answer.
 This means that if you send 4000 tokens of historical messages + user prompt, the maximum response that ChatGPT will generate is ~100 tokens.
 This makes it hard to tune the ideal history vs. response size.

-For every user prompt and ChatGPT answer pair, I count the prompt tokens (using [tiktoken](https://github.com/openai/tiktoken)), get the answer tokens from the ChatGPT API response, and store the prompt/answer pair in the database along with their token count.
+For every user prompt and ChatGPT answer pair, I count the prompt tokens, get the answer tokens from the ChatGPT API response, and store the prompt/answer pair in the database along with their token count.

 This lets me grab context by iterating backwards through historical prompt/answer pairs until I've accumulated a sufficient amount of tokens to send to the ChatGPT API.
 At the time of writing, I grab 4096-512 (3584) historical message tokens which leaves 512 tokens for the prompt + answer.